 3-D printing is often for creating prototypes.
-ET prints prototypes, but also 3-D prints high-quality, high-volume end-use products, 3D Engineer Jordan Nowak says.
+ET prints prototypes, but it also 3-D prints high-quality and high-volume end-use products, 3-D Engineer Jordan Nowak says.

 The 3D Parts Unlimited operation consists of metal and plastics printers, including:

 • Figure 4 Modular designed for digital light printing applications

 • Markforged FDM technology

 • ProX 200 direct metal laser sintering (DMLS)

 • HP 4200 production multi jet fusion technology

 ET runs hundreds or even thousands of parts in one print on the 4200 at a low cost.
 “You don’t see that much,” Nowak says.
 “We’re able to make finished OEM parts.”

 ET is an industrial distribution company that also offers integrated supply, inventory control and tool optimization services.
 Carl and Joe Engman founded the firm in 1945 as Engman Brothers.